Streamlining the Apostille Process for a Social Security Benefit Letter: A Simplified Guide

 It's actually our most popular request, and we're happy to help.
 You don't need that kind of stress while you're planning your destination wedding!

 Yes, but Florida has extremely tricky rules regarding these types of documents.
 Procedures vary between public and private schools.
 Fortunately for you, we are experts at this and will be happy to guide you.

 No. It is unlawful for you to remove the staple.
 Once an apostille cover sheet is stapled to a document, it is intended to stay there forever.
 Some foreign authorities carefully inspect the documents for double staple holes.
 If they are found, your document may be rejected.

 Don’t mess with the staple!

 No. However, we have seen foreign countries reject a document because they have deemed that the apostille is too old.
-It always best to use your apostille as soon as possible, or check with your foreign authorities.
+It is always best to use your apostille as soon as possible or check with your foreign authorities.

 ⦁ Florida Document Specialists is a Florida corporation in good standing with offices in Tallahassee and Daytona Beach, which means we know Florida and can provide one-on-one customer service.